 When you are considering divorce, it is essential to have a divorce lawyer in Oak Park on your side.
 While it may be possible for some people to get through a straightforward divorce process for a short-term marriage without legal help, you should not have to go through this complex legal process alone.
 Divorce law in Illinois (750 ILCS 5/101 et seq.) is complex, and divorces can be particularly complicated when a married couple has substantial assets or debts, or when the couple has young children.
-Whether you need help with a high asset divorce and complex property division, or you have particular concerns about the allocation of parental responsibilities and parenting time, and advocate at the Arami Law Office can assist you.
+Whether you need help with a high asset divorce and complex property division, or you have particular concerns about the allocation of parental responsibilities and parenting time, and advocate at Arami Law, Inc. can assist you.
 A divorce lawyer in Oak Park can begin working on your case today.

 We regularly assist families in Oak Park going through a divorce with matters related to both contested and uncontested divorce.
 If you have questions about any aspect of the divorce process, an Oak Park divorce attorney can speak with you about your case.